bcgov/put/docs/allowing-subflow-called-by-any-workflow.md

 > **NOTE!!!!!!!**
 > This guide describes an **unsupported hack** against n8n Community Edition internals.
-> It may break on upgrades, and n8n won’t officially support issues caused by these changes.
+> It may break on upgrades, and n8n won't officially support issues caused by these changes.
 > Use **only** if you understand the risks and always test in a non‑production environment first.

 ---